aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 Nevertheless, the implementation revealed limitations inherent to adapting general-purpose visualization libraries for specialized geospatial applications.
 Specific challenges emerged in three areas: hover text formatting, click event disambiguation, and spatial information panel positioning.
 These required custom workarounds that exposed gaps in Plotly's abstraction layer for mapping-specific requirements.
 Additionally, performance constraints with large polygon datasets (>10,000 features) highlighted computational tradeoffs compared to specialized mapping libraries employing vector tile architectures and progressive rendering strategies.
 Research into alternatives including Mapbox GL JS, Leaflet, and D3.js revealed these JavaScript-based libraries offer superior performance and cartographic features, but at the cost of increased architectural complexity and multi-language development requirements.

 The findings suggest that technology selection should align with application context and deployment requirements.
-For this project, where development velocity and Python ecosystem integration are prioritized, the Plotly/Dash framework provides an effective solution that minimizes time-to-functionality. **Crucially, the decision to implement a global color normalization strategy successfully prioritized cross-region comparability**, a key objective that required custom design independent of the underlying visualization library.
+For this project, where development velocity and Python ecosystem integration are prioritized, the Plotly/Dash framework provides an effective solution that minimizes time-to-functionality.
 However, production applications requiring mobile responsiveness, advanced cartographic interactions, or handling large-scale geographic datasets may benefit from specialized mapping libraries.
 Optimal architectures for such deployments might combine Python-based backend processing (GeoPandas, Shapely) with JavaScript-based rendering frontends (Leaflet, Mapbox GL), or explore hybrid solutions like Dash-Leaflet that bridge both ecosystems while accepting some tradeoffs in either development simplicity or feature completeness.

 ---